Resources

 Swift structures are a flexible construct (similar to classes).
 Structures can be created in an

-identical fashion to classes, with the struct
+identical fashion to classes, with the struct keyword:

 However, structures are pass-by-reference in Swift while